Allow import of encrypted CA key

 This worked on 9.3 when I did it last.
 Trying to import my root CA certificate and key, which is encrypted.
 I type the passphrase (and I know it's correct) and the import fails every time with the error "Incorrect passphrase".

-#4 Updated by Suraj Ravichandran over 1 year ago
+#4 Updated by Suraj Ravichandran almost 4 years ago

 I had not implemented passphrase CAs and as far as I recollect, honestly I do not see the point of passphrase encrypted CAs.